Acme United (NYSEAMERICAN:ACU) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a research note released on Sunday.
-The firm issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a research note issued to investors on Wednesday morning.
+The brokerage issued a hold rating on the stock.

-Acme United (NYSEAMERICAN:ACU – Get Rating) last issued its quarterly earnings data on Friday, April 22nd.
+Acme United (NYSEAMERICAN:ACU – Get Rating) last issued its earnings results on Friday, April 22nd.
 The company reported $0.22 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.65 by ($0.43).
-The firm had revenue of $43.33 million for the quarter.
+The firm had revenue of $43.33 million during the quarter.
 Acme United had a return on equity of 19.21% and a net margin of 7.54%.

-Hedge funds have recently added to or reduced their stakes in the business.
-Morgan Stanley increased its stake in Acme United by 183.6% in the second quarter.
-Morgan Stanley now owns 709 shares of the company’s stock worth $32,000 after purchasing an additional 459 shares during the period.
-UBS Group AG purchased a new stake in Acme United in the third quarter worth $31,000.
-Advisor Group Holdings Inc. grew its position in shares of Acme United by 64.4% during the 3rd quarter.
-Advisor Group Holdings Inc. now owns 2,785 shares of the company’s stock worth $91,000 after buying an additional 1,091 shares in the last quarter.
-BlackRock Inc. grew its position in shares of Acme United by 443.2% during the 3rd quarter.
-BlackRock Inc. now owns 6,545 shares of the company’s stock worth $214,000 after buying an additional 5,340 shares in the last quarter.
-Finally, State Street Corp grew its position in shares of Acme United by 16.6% during the 1st quarter.
-State Street Corp now owns 8,195 shares of the company’s stock worth $278,000 after buying an additional 1,165 shares in the last quarter.
-Institutional investors and hedge funds own 59.98% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in ACU.
+Morgan Stanley grew its holdings in shares of Acme United by 183.6% in the second quarter.
+Morgan Stanley now owns 709 shares of the company’s stock worth $32,000 after acquiring an additional 459 shares during the period.
+Advisor Group Holdings Inc. lifted its stake in shares of Acme United by 64.4% in the 3rd quarter.
+Advisor Group Holdings Inc. now owns 2,785 shares of the company’s stock worth $91,000 after purchasing an additional 1,091 shares during the period.
+BlackRock Inc. boosted its holdings in shares of Acme United by 443.2% in the third quarter.
+BlackRock Inc. now owns 6,545 shares of the company’s stock worth $214,000 after buying an additional 5,340 shares during the last quarter.
+Renaissance Technologies LLC boosted its holdings in shares of Acme United by 4.3% in the third quarter.
+Renaissance Technologies LLC now owns 187,695 shares of the company’s stock worth $6,145,000 after buying an additional 7,800 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP grew its position in Acme United by 0.9% during the third quarter.
+Dimensional Fund Advisors LP now owns 178,290 shares of the company’s stock valued at $5,837,000 after buying an additional 1,671 shares during the period.
+59.98% of the stock is currently owned by hedge funds and other institutional investors.

 Acme United Corporation supplies first aid and safety, cutting, sharpening, and measuring products to the school, home, office, hardware, sporting goods, and industrial markets in the United States, Canada, Europe, and internationally.
 The company offers scissors, shears, knives, rulers, pencil sharpeners, paper trimmers, safety cutters, lettering products, glue guns, and other craft products under the Westcott brand name; and cutting tools under the Clauss brand.